 SRK: When they start complaining, I usually run away but they don’t spare me.
 (Quickly changes the topic) I’m not organised and I’m late all the time.
 Gauri scolds me for that too.
 Everyone in my office knows that I don’t work in detail.
 Look, I’m a little spoilt.
-There are lot of complaints but nothing’s serious.
+There are a lot of complaints but nothing’s serious.

 Related reading: “Gauri is the superwoman in my life” – SRK

-BJ: Do you give anything in return to the society from the fame and money that you have earned?
+BJ: Do you give anything in return to society from the fame and money that you have earned?

-SRK: I don’t want to be photographed when I’m giving something back to the society.
-I haven’t done much but I try to do things in my own, small ways.
+SRK: I don’t want to be photographed when I’m giving something back to society.
+I haven’t done much but I try to do things on my own, small ways.
 I work hard for it.
 I want to build more ladies’ toilets.
 I respect women and do a lot for them.
 Me and Gauri, we both want to work for acid attack victims and maybe, give them jobs.
 I want all of them to be self-reliant and self-sufficient.
 Look, I was an orphan at one stage.
-I feel that more than the sympathy, everybody should be treated equally even if life has treated them unequally.
-We want to involve our daughter too, so that she understands it and takes it forward.
+I feel that more than sympathy, everybody should be treated equally even if life has treated them unequally.
+We want to involve our daughter too so that she understands it and takes it forward.